No-go theorem based on incomplete information of Wigner about his friend: Discussion and conclusion

-{\it Discussion and conclusion.---} The violation of the inequalities~\eqref{eq:33322a} and~\eqref{eq:33322b} by quantum theory is due to the fact that the qutrit at Alice's side still maintains entanglement with Bob's qubit after Charlie responses negatively to the question ``Is $x=2$''.
+The violation of the inequalities~\eqref{eq:33322a} and~\eqref{eq:33322b} by quantum theory is due to the fact that the qutrit at Alice's side still maintains entanglement with Bob's qubit after that Charlie responses negatively to the question ``Is $x=2$''.
 This points towards a relevant discussion about the nature of the measurement process.
 Originally, according to von Neumann \cite{vonneumann1932}, a measurement of a degenerate observable leads to full decoherence in the entire eigenbasis of the observable, such that the post-measurement state is diagonal in this basis.
 It was then recognised by Lüders \cite{lueders1950} that this is not the appropriate formulation.
 If a degenerate measurement is made, then according to the Lüders' rule the coherence in the degenerate subspaces is unaffected by that.
 In fact, the validity of Lüder's rule has recently been observed experimentally \cite{pokorny2020}.

-Our analysis of the assumption of absoluteness of a measurement event under incomplete information also highlights the difference between the viewpoints of von Neumann and Lüders.
+Our analysis of the assumption of {relative event by incomplete information (REII)} also highlights the difference between the viewpoints of von Neumann and Lüders.
 If we treat Alice's query about $i$ and Charlie's measurement as a single measurement $\tilde{c}_i$ implemented and read by Alice, it constitutes a dichotomic degenerate measurement on the qutrit.
 The post-measurement state following the Lüders' rule still has quantum coherence in a $2$-dimensional subspace, and thus entanglement with a remote party can still remain.
-In comparison, we see that von Neumann's rule is similar to the assumption of the absoluteness of the measurement events under incomplete information.
+In comparison, we see that von Neumann's rule is similar to the assumption of REII.

-This violation of our inequalities can also be seen as related to an interesting remark by Peres in connection to the concept of contextuality \cite{Peres2002, peres1978,budroni2021}.
-There, in order to justify the contextuality assumption, he argued that it is essential that for a three-outcome measurement, Alice can construct a device to measure whether the system gives some outcome (say, $2$), and then, at a later stage or even in a different lab, decide how to complete the measurement.
+The violation of our inequalities can also be seen as related to an interesting remark by Peres in connection to the concept of contextuality \cite{Peres2002,peres1978,budroni2022kochen}.
+There, in order to justify the contextuality assumption, he argued that it is essential that for a three-outcome measurement, Alice can construct a device to measure whether the system gives some outcome, e.g., $2$, and then, at a later stage or even in a different lab, decide how to complete the measurement.